Death of Tito Traversa

-Five people have been charged with manslaughter in the case.
-Among those charged is the owner of the company that produced the rubber keepers without instructions, as well as the owner of the gear shop that sold the keepers.
-The manager of the club that organized the climbing trip, as well as two of the instructors who were at the climbing site, have also been charged for failing to check the safety of the equipment.
+Five people were subsequently charged with manslaughter: the owner of the company that produced the rubber keepers without instructions; the owner of the gear shop that sold the keepers; the manager of the club that organized the climbing trip; and two of the instructors who were at the climbing site.

-On May 16, 2018, the court of Turin imposed two years of imprisonment on the boy's instructor.
-The owner of the climbing school and the entrepreneur from Bergamo who produced a small part of the equipment were absolved.
+On May 16, 2018, a court in Turin sentenced Traversa's instructor to two years imprisonment.
+The owner of the climbing school and the owner of the company that manufactured parts for the quickdraws were acquitted.